-To limit superfluous duplication of scientific/technical and funding activities.
+To limit superfluous duplication of scientific/technical outputs, research and funding activities.

 Joint Programming is based on coordinating European research efforts to increase its capacities to tackle grand societal challenges, such as climate change.
-A deduced objective of JPI Climate operations is therefore to use its existing resources in a cost-efficient manner.
-In order to meet this objective, the JPI needs to assess the availability of present and potential joint initiatives and joint calls at European level pertaining to the same or related topics to build up inter-linkages and streamline activities with potential partner initiatives.
+An understood objective of the JPI operations is therefore to use its existing resources in a cost-efficient manner.
+In order to meet this objective, the JPI needs to assess the availability of present and potential joint initiatives and joint calls at European and international level pertaining to the same or related topics to build up interlinkages and streamline activities with potential partner initiatives.

-3. Governance structure
+3. GOVERNANCE STRUCTURE